isc-projects/kea/doc/sphinx/arm/classify.rst

 12. Options are assigned, again possibly based on the class information in the order that classes were associated with the incoming packet.
-    For DHCPv4 private and code 43 options, this includes class local option definitions.
+    For DHCPv4 private and code 43 options, this includes class local-option definitions.

-..

 .. note::